Improved monitoring and forecasting service for Indian Ocean region

 Real-time processing of satellite images will enable us to offer the following services:

-- Time series data for performance monitoring purposes will soon be delivered with daily updates instead of monthly updates.
-The case for using Solargis data as an alternative to pyranometers will become even more compelling with this update.
+- Time series data for performance monitoring purposes can now be delivered with daily updates instead of monthly updates for most of India and surrounding regions.
+The case for using Solargis data as an alternative to pyranometers becomes even more compelling with this update.

-- Solargis nowcasting model, based on extrapolation of cloud position for period few hours ahead, will be available also for the Indian Ocean region.
+- Solargis nowcasting model, based on extrapolation of cloud position for period few hours ahead, is now available also for the Indian Ocean region.
 The service should in particular help improve the accuracy of forecasts in the tropical climate of South Asia for forecast period 0-5 hour ahead.

 What happened to the Meteosat-7 satellite?